 I have more experience than [name], but because I don’t have the TAE Diploma, she got the promotion.

-Whereas the Cert IV has very much become a necessary, minimum level qualification that everyone just assumes that everyone will have, the TAE Diploma has become more aspirational.
+Whereas the Certificate IV has very much become a necessary, minimum level qualification that everyone just assumes that everyone will have, the TAE Diploma has become more aspirational.

 We have written before about how people choosing to upgrade their Diplomas will be doing it for personal reasons.
 One of those reasons is especially powerful, and that is to separate themselves from not just their peers, but from the stain of mistrust that still exists on all of the old TAE qualifications.
 (This is why we chose the header image we did – there is a wonderful move among trainers themselves to influence each other to seek excellence – personally and professionally – rather than settle with the minimum requirement.)